GandhiCloudLab/devsecops-trivy/readme.md

 4. Pull the temp image using `buildah`.

-5. Tag the image to the right image name.
+5. Tag the image to the actual image name.

-6. Push the right image to IBM Cloud Container Registry using `buildah`.
+6. Push the actual image to IBM Cloud Container Registry using `buildah`.

 7. Remove the temp image from IBM Cloud Container Registry using `buildah`.

-8. Image details of the of the `buildah`
+8. Image details of the `buildah` from input param.

-9. Name of the step
+9. Name of the step.